danieluhl/astro-blog/src/content/blog/06-02-can-work-be-fun.md

 ---
-title: Can Work be Fun?
+title: Can Work be Fun
 pubDatetime: 2021-06-02T12:13:24.000Z
-description: Can Work be Fun?
+description: Can Work be Fun
 ---

 We tend to think that we're getting paid to do something that others either